Kan6380/AWS-notes/08-monitoring-cost/day26-cloudwatch-basics.md

 - CloudWatch Alarms can trigger Auto Scaling actions, SNS notifications, or Lambda functions — a common exam scenario chains these together (e.g., "alert on high error rate AND auto-remediate via Lambda")

 ## My notes / things that confused me
-_(fill in as you go — good place to note the parallels/differences with your Grafana Explore workflow that caught the Postgres readiness probe bug)_
+good place to note the parallels/differences with your Grafana Explore workflow that caught the Postgres readiness probe bug"
+After: "good place to note parallels with any Grafana/Loki debugging workflow you've used